cometa-rocks/cometa_documentation/cometa_actions.md

     </tr>
     <tr>
         <td>Test IBM Cognos Cube Dimension to contain all values from list variable "{variable_name}" use prefix "{prefix}" and suffix "{suffix}"</td>
-        <td>Compares a Report Cube's content to a listsaved in variable.<br/>
+        <td>Compares a Report Cube's content to a list saved in variable.<br/>
         Works for dimension with > 50 members (members can be searched)</td>
         <td>Test IBM Cognos Cube Dimension to contain all values from list variable "IBIS_CenterList" use prefix "IBIS-" and suffix " "</td>
     </tr>